 10. (Try To) Refuse Single-Use Plastics

-This is the hardest step by far.
+Okay, so this isn’t a product, but it’s by far the my biggest travel challenge.
 I live in NYC and literally never have to use single-use plastics if I don’t want to.
 Abroad, things are a little different.
 Support local businesses, like the one featured above in Belize, that encourage sustainable tourism.
 Utilize the zero waste products on this list as best you can and refuse as many single-use plastics as possible (straws and plastic bags are the easiest to avoid) but don’t feel guilty if you have to buy something in plastic.
 You’re supposed to be enjoying your travels!
 Do what you can to be a sustainable traveler and have fun.

 And that’s it!
 This may seem like a long list of things but introducing one thing at a time to your lifestyle both at home and abroad will make being sustainable a breeze.
 I promise that once you get into the habit, you’ll never look back.
 And all of your travel destinations will thank you.